Nand68/Leetcode-DSA/README.md

 # LeetCode Daily Challenges (Java)

 This repository contains solutions to the daily challenges or problems of the day from LeetCode, solved in Java.
-Each solution is organized by the date it was completed.
+Each solution is organized by the problem number.

 ## Problem of the Day